marcinkuzminski/ext-json/README.rst

 if you prefer to import specific encoder you can do::

- from ext_json import simplejson # for simplejson <-- can be None from ext_json import stdjson # for json from stdlib
+ from ext_json import simplejson # for simplejson <-- can be None from ext_json import stdlibjson # for json from stdlib